 Are you interested in an interdisciplinary engineering major that is adaptable to professions such as medicine or law?
 Would you like a broad-based liberal arts education while pursuing an engineering degree?
 Do you want to work in space engineering?
 Does combining engineering and physics appeal to you?
 Perhaps a major in engineering science is for you.

 Engineering Science is an interdisciplinary major that allows students to acquire a strong base in mathematics, the physical sciences, and engineering fundamentals while pursuing a broad background in other areas of interest in preparation for specialized careers or graduate studies.

-The Engineering Science Program seeks to develop graduates will be able to do the following within the first few years after graduation:
+Bachelor of Science in Engineering Science graduates will be able to accomplish the following within the first few years after graduation:

 - Define, analyze, formulate, and synthesize engineering problems associated with their professional position, both independently and in diverse, multidisciplinary, and interdisciplinary team environments;

 - Actively contribute to multi-faceted and multi-disciplinary projects with significant legal, ethical, regulatory, social, cultural, environmental, and economic considerations using a broad systems perspective;